 The white frangipani is a deciduous tree that grows to about 15 to 25 feet.
-This tree, native to tropical areas, blooms highly fragrant white flowers with yellow centers in the spring that some cultures use as a perfume.
+Native to tropical areas, this tree blooms highly fragrant white flowers with yellow centers in the spring that some cultures use as a perfume.
 The white frangipani is also cultivated in greenhouses or outdoors in the tropics for its aesthetic beauty and ornamental uses.

 Preferred USDA Hardiness Zones

-The white frangipani grows best in USDA zones 10-12 and generally needs tropical conditions to survive.
+The white frangipani grows best in USDA hardiness zones 10 through 12 and generally needs tropical conditions to survive.
 It is native to the Caribbean, particularly Puerto Rico, but has since been introduced to tropical areas all over the world.

 Size and Shape

 Though it grows quite slowly, Plumeria alba can eventually grow to be 25 feet tall and about fifteen feet wide.
 It has narrow branches that arch up and outward, and at the ends of these branches are bunched clusters of beautiful flowers during its bloom in the spring and fall.